jlozovei/flavored-markdown/README.md

 # Flavored Markdown

-Markdown in-browser editor with flavors :icecream:
+In-browser markdown editor with flavors :icecream:
 See it in action at [jlozovei.github.io/flavored-markdown](https://jlozovei.github.io/flavored-markdown).